-When enabled, Unbound will start fetching DNSKEYS when it sees a DS record instead of waiting until later in the process.
-Prefetching keys will consume more CPU, but reduces latency.
-The default is disabled.
+When enabled, Unbound will start fetching DNSKEYS when it sees a DS record instead of waiting key cache slabs message prefetch message cache size

 Number of slabs in the key cache.
 Larger numbers help prevent lock contention by threads when performing key cache operations.
 The value is a power of 2, between 0..10.
 Setting to a number close to the number of CPUs/cores in the host is best.